davidalk/profile/content/_index.md

 ---
 Hello and welcome to my profile page!
 My names David and I'm currently a senior developer working at Unruly a video ad tech company.

-I've been developing professionally since I left university in 2004 but I have been passionate about programming and experimenting with technology since I was a young child, well since my parents purchased a Basic programming book when I was 8 years old so I could try stuff out on the computers at school!
+I've been developing professionally since I left university in 2004 but I have been passionate about programming and experimenting with technology since I was a young child; well since my parents purchased a Basic programming book when I was 8 years old so I could try stuff out on the computers at school!

 I have a broad range of experience across both front end web technologies and back end systems having moved my focus between different parts of the stack in my career.
 I like to think that I can get up to speed quickly and start adding value in most tech stacks.